Model-Based Reinforcement Learning for Control of Strongly-Disturbed Unsteady Aerodynamic Flows: Model Application

-\subsubsection{Problem Set-Up and Simulation}
+\subsection{Problem Set-Up and Simulation}

 In this context, we consider a flat plate airfoil of chord length $c$, at an initial angle $\alpha=0^\circ$ with the $x$ axis (positive in the counter-clockwise direction), in a fluid of kinematic viscosity $\nu$ in a constant uniform flow $U_{\infty}$ in the $x$ direction.
-The airfoil can undergo prescribed pitching about a pivot point located in the center of the chord, as depicted in Figure~\ref{pitch_distb_schematic}.
-We introduce convecting gusts in the form of vortices generated from a Gaussian forcing field $\mathbf{F}$, with its spatial center located upstream of the airfoil, described by
+The airfoil can undergo prescribed pitching about a pivot point located in the center of the chord, as depicted in \fig~\ref{pitch_distb_schematic}.
+We introduce convecting gusts in the form of vortices generated from a Gaussian forcing field $\mathbf{F}$ which acts as a body force term in the governing equation, with its spatial center located upstream of the airfoil, described by

 where we fix $D_x=1.2$, $x_0=-1.0 c$, $\sigma_t=0.2 c/U_\infty$, and $t_0=0.5 c/U_\infty$.
 Also, we restrict $\sigma=\sigma_x=\sigma_y$ in this study such that there are only three varying gust parameters, $D_y$, $\sigma$, and $y_0$.
 Specifically, $D_y$, $\sigma$, and $y_0$ are uniformly sampled from $[-1,1]$, $[0.05c,0.1c]$, and $[-0.25c,0.25c]$, respectively.
+A Gaussian forcing field acts as a source term in the Navier--Stokes equations, and thus, generates a distributed region of vorticity in the fluid.
+The Gaussian spatial and temporal distributions ensure that this new vorticity comes in the form of vortices that are localized (but continuous) in space and time.
+The generated vorticity is subject to the Navier--Stokes equations, like any other flow feature, e.g., it convects under the flow.
+It is worth noting that the reason why we introduce the Gaussian forcing field as a function of time is that we seek to continuously introduce these gusts rather than create them impulsively, e.g., through initial conditions.
+It should be noted that, by introducing gusts in this manner, the governing equations are different for each case with different Gaussian forcing field parameters.
 The pitching, which will constitute the action for the later control effort, is commanded via prescribed angular acceleration $\ddot{\alpha}$ around the pivot point.
 Though we will eventually seek a control policy that minimizes the lift coefficient variations about a prescribed lift reference, shown in Section~\ref{sec:MBRL_realization}, we will first use a random policy here to generate the model training dataset, comprising the vorticity field $\omega_k$, lift coefficient $C_{L_k}$, and the action $A_k$, at chosen time steps, as well as the corresponding auxiliary parameter $\mathbf{P}=(D_y,\sigma,y_0)$ for each simulation case.